-As Docker is a quite popular and most used tool for DevOps and here in this article, we are going to introduce Docker and its containers.
-We will also see the important commands that are used in Docker tool and why is it used by the professionals.
-For this, you must know that Dockers are usually used as a replacement for Virtual Machines.
-Following are the few reasons due to which Docker is used rather than any virtual machine:
+Docker is quite a popular and most used DevOps Tool worldwide.
+In this blog for Docker Commands Cheat Sheet, we will discuss Docker and its containers.
+We will also see the important Docker Commands that are used in Docker and why it is used by professionals.
+For this, you must know that Docker containers are usually used as a replacement for Virtual Machines.
+Following are the few reasons why to use DevOps Docker instead of a virtual machine for any software project:

-Now as it is clear now that Docker provides a platform for containers that are considered over virtual machines.
+It is clear from the discussion that Docker provides a platform for containers that are usually preferred over virtual machines.
 So now it’s time to introduce Docker in detail.

 As far as Docker is concerned, Docker is a platform for containerization that can package a user application and its dependencies so that application works seamlessly in an entirely different environment.

-Docker works on the containers concept, containers are standard units that can be created to deploy any particular application for any environment.
+Docker works on the concept of containers, containers are standard units that can be created to deploy any particular application for any environment.
 Docker can provide Ubuntu containers or CentOS containers as per the requirements that can work like an operating system.
 Developers may also get application-oriented containers like Tomcat-Ubuntu containers or CakePHP containers, etc.

-As Docker containers do not need to set up their own separate operating system and they can use the existing OS features and storage so they do not require any separate operating system for execution.
-They are considered as much more efficient than virtual machine because they use shared operating system.
+Docker containers do not need to set up their own separate operating system and they can use the existing OS features and storage so they do not require any separate operating system for execution.
+They are considered much more efficient than virtual machines because they use shared operating systems.
 Even rest OS can be used by other applications and they use only a part of that.

 Through Docker, applications can get instant portability.
 Here, portability is easier so the application can be packed, shipped, and run instantly by a container.
 These containers are self-sufficient and can be made run from anywhere.
 So, in this way, application deployment and development become much easier when compared traditionally.